RixtiCoding/ScenarioTest/README.md

 - the api does not have testing as it is too simple to be worth doing it.
 - I did not wanted to not use any popular testing tehniques or third party libraries for simplicity sake.
 **The approval service**
-- I've tried to do an extremely short representation on how it would look like on the cli. it required no human interaction as it approves/rejects on a random criteria.
+- I've tried to do an extremely short representation on how it would look like on the cli. it requires no human interaction as it approves/rejects on a random criteria.